Top 8 Benefits of Mutual Funds

 2. Accessibility: Mutual Funds Are Easy to Buy

 Mutual funds are offered at brokerage firms, discount brokers online, mutual fund companies, banks, and insurance companies.
+Even beginning investors can easily open an account at a no-load mutual fund company, such as Vanguard Investments, and open an account within minutes.

 3. Diversification: Mutual Funds Have Broad Market Exposure